i-TechSupport-orlando/btenforce/README.md

 - The included version of `blueutil` is version 9 due to some irregularities with newer versions on macOS 26.
 - Removed ANSI color coding from log messages.
 - Added logging to configuration function.
-- Added comment indicating that the script is running as a standard user.
 - Prevents reconfiguring by standard users.
 - Cleaned up redundant login check.
 - Added log retention period to the configuration options.
 - Added function to append missing configuration variables to the config file.
+This was necessary because previous versions of `btenforce` may have been installed without the new variables.
 - Added comprehensive configuration variable validation in post-install script.
-- Corrected the installation function to check for the source files before copying them.
-- Replaced deprecated `launchctl unload`/`bootstrap` with `bootout`/`bootstrap`.
+- Replaced deprecated `launchctl unload` / `launchctl load` with `bootout`/`bootstrap`.
 - Added version to `blueutil` on install/update for logging.
 - Added check for `blueutil` and then copy it from `/usr/local/share/btenforce/blueutil` if not found in `/usr/local/bin`.
+The package doesn't overwrite blueutil by default.
 - Added `MDM_TYPE` variable for clarity in config file.
 - Added version to the log header in the config file for easy identification.
 - Refined configuration function for usability and convenience.
-It will now check for configuration errors in the config file and report them to the user.
+It will now check for configuration errors in the config file and report them to the admin user that's configuring `btenforce`.
 - Added parameters to postinstall script for Jamf Pro MDM and Mosyle MDM.
 See the notes in the postinstall script for more information.
 - Enhanced time entry and validation for the configuration function.
 - Added warning when configuring Safari function with `osascript` method on macOS.